MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ---
 Exercise:
-    title: 'Configure DDoS Protection on a virtual network using the Azure portal'
+    title: 'M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal'
     module: 'Module - Design and implement network security'
 ---